DanielCoutoVale/Dependencies/IP.md

 ### Step 1

-Let us focus on the most frequent dependency "amod" for a moment and let us look up what is going on in the second most frequent attachment of that dependency: namely, the attachment to a "verb".
-I shall get three examples that properly illustrate what was tagged in this way.
+Let us focus on the most frequent dependency "amod" for an adjective and let us look up what is going on in the second most frequent attachment of that dependency: namely, the attachment to a "verb".
+I shall get three examples that properly illustrate one of the linguistic phenomena that has been tagged in this way.

 FORM        |quod        |intelligere |dei         |est         |sua         |essentia :----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------: